Last updated Jly 27, 2017.

 Career Opportunities for Family Nurse Practitioners in D.C.

-As an FNP graduate, your expertise is in high demand, supported by the Affordable Care Act and your dedication to an intellectually challenging degree.
+As an FNP graduate, your expertise is in high demand, supported by needs of DC area residents and your dedication to an intellectually challenging degree.
 Your efforts to expand both your education and your professional practice may place you in a position to enjoy a lucrative and diversified career.
-According to MSNBC, healthcare reform is expected to provide millions of the previously uninsured access to a healthcare system that is already suffering from a shortage of primary care providers and cost-effective strategies for healthcare.
-FNPs, however, offer affordable, high quality primary care to patients, families and communities, making them a viable option to reduce teh strain that may be put upon the healthcare system.
+According to MSNBC, healthcare reform has already provided millions of previously uninsured citizens with access to care.
+As a result, an increasing shortage of primary care providers and cost-effective strategies for healthcare delivery have manifested.
+NPs offer affordable, high quality primary care to patients, families and communities, making them a viable option to reduce the strain that may be put upon our already burdened healthcare system.

-With the rapid growth of retail healthcare, nurse-run clinics and independent nurse practitioners in rural and urban health, patients no longer have to wait for physician appointments and suffer from delayed access to treatment.
-By earning your FNP, you can make a significant impact in many ways.
+With the rapid growth of retail healthcare, nurse-run clinics and independent nurse practitioners in rural and urban health, patients no longer have to wait for physician appointments, which can cause suffering from delayed access to treatment.
+By earning your Family NP degree, you can make a significant impact in many ways.

 Family Nurse Practitioners in DC have the option to practice in numerous areas of care such as: